-Stephen is a Manager on the Carbon-Free Building program, where he oversees engagement with policymakers, NGOs, utilities, and other stakeholders in Eastern US states and cities to electrify heating, hot water, and cooking to reduce fossil fuel combustion in buildings.
-In this role, he supports partners advocating for policy changes to enable building electrification at scale by providing analysis and disseminating facts around the economic, carbon, health, and air quality benefits of moving to an all-electric future.
+Stephen is a former Manager on the Carbon-Free Building program, overseeing engagement with policymakers, NGOs, utilities, and other stakeholders in Eastern US states and cities to electrify heating, hot water, and cooking to reduce fossil fuel combustion in buildings.
+In this role, he supported partners advocating for policy changes to enable building electrification at scale by providing analysis and disseminating facts around the economic, carbon, health, and air quality benefits of moving to an all-electric future.

 Previously, Stephen was a Project Portfolio Manager for the Islands Energy Program, where he oversaw and advised renewable energy, energy storage, and microgrid project development and implementation in Caribbean small island nations.